dao-duc-tung/sagemaker-ml-system/README.md

    - Save the trained model
    - Query the evaluation results using the query-evaluation LD function created by `sagemaker-custom-resource.yml` CF stack
    - Verify if the evaluation results meet the requirements
    - Query the training results using the query-training LD function created by `sagemaker-custom-resource.yml` CF stack to do some post-processes such as copying training job artifacts that need for inference to the EFS shared data volume.
-This LD function MUST implement the `Retry step function block` because mounting the EFS takes time and might cause timeout error.
+This LD function MUST implement the `Retry step function block` because mounting the EFS takes time and might cause a timeout error.

 1. **Dev deployment stage**.
 This stage creates the `deploy-model-dev.yml` CF stack.
 After the SM endpoint is deployed, this stage will wait for you to manually approve the changes to move to the next stage.